brianpbyers/react/readme.md

 What if we don't know exactly what props we're going to get but we want to pass them to the element?
 We can do this with something new in ES6 called a [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).

-For example, let's say we want to create a `ProfilePic` component that is a clickable image tag and we want to be able to pass all our new props into the anchor tag.
+For example, let's say we want to create a `ProfilePic` component that is a clickable image tag, and we want to be able to pass all our new props into the anchor tag.

 ```js
 class ProfilePic extends React.Component {